methodphoto/mincc/data/2017/2017-stowting.md

 ---
-slug: "/2017/games/stowting"
 year:"2017"
 game: "Stowting"
 title: "Stowting -v- The Min"
 gameLocation: "Dawes Field"
 gameDate: "28/08/2017"
 result: "Stowting won by 13 runs"
+resultType: ""
 type: "game"
 ---

 Played at {gameLocation} on {date}

-Stowting won the toss and batted scoring 166-9  The Min made 153 all out in reply
+Stowting won the toss and batted scoring 166 for 9 wkts  The Min made 153 all out in reply

 **Result:** {result}